Term of endearment

-Etymology

-Such words may not in their original use bear any resemblance in meaning to the meaning attached when used as a term of endearment, for example calling a significant other "pumpkin".
-Some words are clearly derived from each other, such as "sweetheart" and "sweetie", while others bear no etymological resemblance, such as "baby", "babe", and "cutie".
-"Honey" has been documented as a term of endearment from at least the 14th century.
-"Baby" was first used in 1839 and "sugar" only appeared as recently as 1930.

 Usage

 Each term of endearment has its own connotations, which are highly dependent on the situation they are used in, such as tone of voice, body language, and social context.
 Saying "Hey baby, you're looking good" varies greatly from the use "Baby, don't swim at the deep end of the pool!"
 Certain terms can be perceived as offensive or patronizing, depending on the context and speaker.

-Feminists have complained that while 'terms of endearment are words used by close friends, families, and lovers...they are also used on women by perfect strangers...double standard' – because 'between strangers terms of endearment imply a judgment of incompetence on the part of the target'.
-Others have pointed out however that, in an informal setting like a pub, 'the use of terms of endearment here was a positive politeness strategy.
-A term like "mate", or "sweetie", shifts the focus of the request away from its imposition...toward the camaraderie existing between interlocutors'.
+Feminists have argued that while "terms of endearment are words used by close friends, families, and lovers...they are also used on women by perfect strangers...double standard" – because "between strangers terms of endearment imply a judgment of incompetence on the part of the target".
+Others have pointed out however that, in an informal setting like a pub, "the use of terms of endearment here was a positive politeness strategy.
+A term like 'mate', or 'sweetie', shifts the focus of the request away from its imposition...toward the camaraderie existing between interlocutors".

-Terms of endearment often 'make use of internal rhyme...[with] still current forms such as lovey-dovey, which appeared in 1819, and honey bunny', or of other duplications.
-Some such combinations seem nonsensical, odd, or too long, however, such as baby pie or love dear, and are seldom used.
+Terms of endearment often '"make use of internal rhyme...[with] still current forms such as lovey-dovey, which appeared in 1819, and honey bunny", or of other duplications.

-Terms of endearment can lose their original meaning over the course of time: thus for example 'in the early twentieth century the word crumpet was used as a term of endearment by both sexes', before diminishing later into a 'term of objectification' for women.
+Terms of endearment can lose their original meaning over the course of time: thus for example "in the early twentieth century the word crumpet was used as a term of endearment by both sexes'", before diminishing later into a "term of objectification" for women.